What we do

 Researchers have identified 10 different genetic variants that increase a person’s risk of having allergies, such as asthma.
 Work is underway to identify which specific genes are involved and if they can be targeted by new drugs to treat or prevent allergic diseases.

 Research awards and grants

 We are proud of the fact that we provide research awards and grants to support researchers at many stages of their career, including early on, to help foster the next generation of breakthrough researchers.
 The funding also ensures cutting-edge research projects in lung health are supported and continuously ongoing.

 Our Clinical Trials Unit is the largest respiratory trials unit in Western Australia.
 We undertake clinical studies into chronic respiratory conditions, including asthma, COPD, bronchiectasis, idiopathic pulmonary fibrosis (IPF) and cystic fibrosis.

 A clinical trial is a research program conducted with patients to evaluate a new medical treatment, drug, or device.
 The purpose of clinical trials is to find new and improved methods of treating, preventing, screening for and diagnosing different diseases.
 The work undertaken in our Clinical Trials Unit helps to bring new lung health treatments to patients as quickly and safely as possible.

 We have joined forces with L I F E (Lung Information and Friendship for Everyone) – a self-support group for members of the community with a chronic lung condition.
 Together we are helping people to connect and share information, experiences, problems and solutions.

-We are affiliated with many organisations across Western Australia who are committed to changing the lives of those with lung disease like the University of Western Australia and the National Centre of Asbestos-Related Diseases.
+We are affiliated with many organisations across Western Australia who are committed to changing the lives of those with lung disease like The University of Western Australia, Curtin University and the National Centre of Asbestos-Related Diseases.